kettanaito/naming-cheatsheet/README.md

 ### `compose`

-Creates a new data from the existing one.
+Creates new data from the existing one.
 Mostly applicable to strings, objects, or functions.

 ```js
 function composePageUrl(pageName, pageId) {